Canon 7D II vs Leica Q Typ 116

 Studio photographers will appreciate that the Canon 7D II (unlike the Q Typ 116) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 7D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 7D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the Q Typ 116 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
+Both the 7D Mark II and the Q Typ 116 have been discontinued, but can regularly be found used on ebay.
+The Q Typ 116 was replaced by the Leica Q2, while the 7D Mark II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon 7D II better than the Leica Q Typ 116 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 7D Mark II: